phalcon/documentation/docs/db-phql.md

 ## Overview

-Phalcon Query Language, PhalconQL, or simply PHQL is a high-level, object-oriented SQL dialect that allows you to write queries using a standardized SQL-like language.
-PHQL is implemented as a parser that translates syntax into that of the target RDBMS.
+Phalcon Query Language, PhalconQL, or PHQL is a high-level, object-oriented SQL dialect that allows you to write queries using a standardized SQL-like language.
+PHQL is implemented as a parser (written in C) that translates syntax into that of the target RDBMS.

 To achieve the highest performance possible, Phalcon provides a parser that uses the same technology as [SQLite][sqlite].
 This technology provides a small in-memory parser with a very low memory footprint that is also thread-safe.

 The parser first checks the syntax of the PHQL statement to be parsed, then builds an intermediate representation of the statement, and finally, it converts it to the respective SQL dialect of the target RDBMS.

 In PHQL, we have implemented a set of features to make your access to databases more secure:

 * Bound parameters are part of the PHQL language helping you to secure your code
 * PHQL only allows one SQL statement to be executed per call preventing injections
 * PHQL ignores all SQL comments which are often used in SQL injections
 * PHQL only allows data manipulation statements, avoiding altering or dropping tables/databases by mistake or externally without authorization
 * PHQL implements a high-level abstraction allowing you to handle tables as models and fields as class attributes

 To better explain how PHQL works, for this article we are going to use two models `Invoices` and `Customers`: